larstel/minimalistFramework/README.md

 ## Roadmap

+- python script to create a basic new page (html content and localization page)

 See the [open issues](https://github.com/larstel/minimalistFramework/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>